 - Make Things Easy to Click or Tap: Along with making it easier to control text size, links and buttons should be easy for users to see and click, no matter what type of device they are using.
 For mobile users with limited dexterity or low vision, this is especially important as embedded links may require a more precise tap versus the amount of space afforded by a larger button.
 While increasing text size can assist with this, consider how links that are imperative to a home care searcher’s journey can be emphasized or enlarged for increased visibility and ease of use.
 This can help prevent any interruptions while the user navigates between pages and different types of information.

 - Design for Trust: Each interaction that a potential client has with your website is an opportunity to gain their trust.
 Conversely, each time a website behaves differently than a user may expect can have negative consequences that can break trust.
 It’s crucial to regularly perform website audits to ensure that your content is up to date, that no broken or duplicate links exist, and to make sure your site meets current accessibility best practices.

 While designing for a home care consumer audience requires a thoughtful design process that considers the emotional state of users, it’s also a great opportunity for agencies to market home care services they know will benefit aging adults and their families.
 Working with a digital design expert and UX specialist like corecubed, can help ensure that your agency has a compelling and intuitive website design that represents your brand in the best way to help build trust with potential clients.
-Contact our home care marketing and design experts to learn how we can help your digital presence and home care website.
+Want to know how to sell home health care services with the client in mind?
+Contact our in-home marketing and design experts to learn how we can help your digital presence and home care website.